heyilll/challenge1/docs/domain-models-test-plan.md

       1. Test that a airplane that hasn't landed isn't instructed to take off
       2. Check that planes with null ids are not allowed to be instructed to take off
       3. Check that the airplane is already landed at the airport before instructing it to take off
+5. 1.
+For the weather conditions
+      1. Test that the instructLanding function returns false when the weather conditions are stormy
+      2. Test that the instructTakeoff function returns false when the weather conditions are stormy

 ---